Phone 1800 444 396

 Technology updates

-• The move to SuperStream 3.0 and the New Payments Platform (NPP) will support faster processing, fewer errors, and smoother contributions flows.
+• The move to SuperStream 3.0 and the New Payments Platform (NPP) supports faster processing, fewer errors, and smoother contributions flows.

-• New features like Member Verification Request (MVR) will check member details before processing payments, reducing errors and rejected contributions.
+• New features like Member Verification Request (MVR) will check member details before processing payments.
+MVR is expected to become more widely available through payment providers, helping employers validate member details before contributions are made.

-• Payroll and clearing house systems will soon get early alerts on major super fund changes, like mergers, so you can redirect contributions easily.
+• Payroll and clearing house systems will get early alerts on major super fund changes.

 Clearing house changes

-• The ATO's Small Business Superannuation Clearing House (SBSCH) will close on 1 July 2026.
-If you’re using SBSCH you’ll need to choose another option.
-Brighter Super’s preferred clearing house partner, SuperChoice, is provided at no cost for employers.
+• The ATO Small Business Superannuation Clearing House (SBSCH) permanently closed on 1 July 2026.
+If you were using SBSCH, you’ll need to choose another option.

 Learn more about SuperChoice

 1. Confirm employee details – check super fund details and USIs are correct and up to date.
 For Brighter Super payments the USI is QLG0001AU.
-If your employee has a corporate offer account, they may have provided you with an alternative USI – 23053121564123.
+If your employee has a Brighter Super Corporate Offer arrangement (previously Optimiser), they may have provided you with an alternative USI – 23053121564123.
 Please continue to use this.

-4. Review processes – update workflows, reconciliation steps and internal documentation.
+3. Review processes – update workflows, reconciliation steps and internal documentation.
+If you currently pay by direct debit, consider moving to a faster payment method such as direct credit.

-6. Train your team – make sure they understand the new rules, deadlines and payroll impacts.
+5. Train your team – make sure they understand the Payday Super rules, deadlines and payroll impacts.

 Download checklist